Myopia Mitigation

 WHAT TO RECOMMEND?

-Encourage patients to follow the 20-20-20 rule: for every 20 minutes spent looking at a screen, take a break by looking at least 20 feet (or 6 meters) away for 20 seconds.
+Encourage children to follow the 20-20-20 rule: for every 20 minutes spent looking at a screen, take a break by looking at least 20 feet (or 6 meters) away for 20 seconds.

 1. Wildsoet CF et al. IMI – Interventions Myopia Institute: Interventions for